pheymann/paulheymann-website/_drafts/rent-inflation-and-how-to-fight-it.md

 That, of course, makes it quite hard to measure how rent controls are performing and thus to quantify if they are beneficiary or not.
 Taking furthermore into account that it is a highly political and emotional topic - it directly affects people's lives - you can see that finding an object answer is a hard problem [3].
 Additional parameters influencing the markets and might skew results are:
   - Marco and local economics: Do we have a recession (macro) or reported a large local company bankruptcy (GM in Detroit)?
   - local tax structure, especially for properties and land
-  - real-estate cycle: Like every market real estate follows a cycle [14]
+  - real-estate cycles: different estate groups might follow a cycle [14]
   - ratio tenants to landlords: Having more tenants might lead to pro-control politics and vis versa.

 ## Is it any good?